ICE 1: Start of operation

-Further Development
+Further development

 On 12 August 1995, the Chinese head of state Jiang Zemin travelled on board the ICE from Ludwigsburg (near Stuttgart) of Rolandseck (near Bonn).
 For this purpose, a special trainset had been coupled from two power cars and six intermediate cars, one of which had been converted to a palace car.
 The Guest of the State was accompanied by the Federal Minister of Transport Matthias Wissmann, DB chief of passenger operations Klaus Daubertshäuser and several board members of AEG and Siemens.
 The train reached a maximum speed of 280 km/h.
 A visit to the cab that was scheduled for five minutes was extended to about 30 minutes by the Guest of the State.
 The companies involved hoped to sell ICE technology for the 1300 km Beijing to Shanghai connection.

 Starting 29 May 1995, ICE 1 trains were allowed to travel at their top speed of 280 km/h.
 This was used on ICE line 3 (Hamburg–Frankfurt–Basel) in conjunction with other measures to cut travel time by a total of 17 minutes.
 This significantly improved the trains' connections for Switzerland's synchronized timetable.
 In 1998, the top speed was again lowered to 250 km/h.
-Since mid-2006, single ICE 1 services on the Nuremberg–Munich high-speed railway travel at 280 km/h.
+Since mid-2006, single ICE 1 services on the Nuremberg–Ingolstadt high-speed railway travel at 280 km/h.
 In 2008, the ICE 1 service ICE 783 uses its top speed on the Hanover–Würzburg line.

 Since 1 September 2007, smoking has been prohibited in all of Deutsche Bahn's trains.
 Smoking areas had gradually been reduced to both cars at the very ends of the ICE 1 trainsets (cars 1 and 14).
 Until 30 September 2006, smoking was allowed in the Bistro area of the restaurant car.
 The restaurant area had always been smoke-free.
 Starting in late 2005, smoking in the first class cars of refurbished trains had already been limited to the three compartments of car 14.